-DEEP’s one-week engineering leadership overnight camp takes place at the Gull Lake civil survey camp in Ontario’s beautiful Haliburton forest.
+DEEP’s engineering leadership overnight camp takes place at the Gull Lake civil survey camp in Ontario’s beautiful Haliburton forest.
 The camp, which runs concurrently with DEEP’s academic program, offers a focused approach to developing students as leaders and future engineers.

 To get a notification on upcoming programs: